Heritage Near Me Roadshow

 The Heritage Near Me Roadshow will:

 - encourage communities to embrace their local heritage through regional events and local projects

 - assist in the coordination of training and skill development opportunities

 - enable communities to promote and activate their local heritage.

 Four Heritage Near Me Roadshow events will be held across NSW each year.
 Each event will be themed and will encourage the community to embrace and recognise their diverse local heritage.

 Celebrating Clarence Valley's heritage (7-11 March 2017)

-A week of exciting events will celebrate Clarence Valley’s unique story when the Heritage Near Me Roadshow rolls into Grafton 7-11 March.
-Celebrating Clarence Valley’s heritage will encourage locals to protect, share, and celebrate their unique local heritage.
+A week of exciting events to celebrate Clarence Valley’s unique story was held when the Heritage Near Me Roadshow rolled into Grafton on 7-11 March 2017.
+Celebrating Clarence Valley’s heritage aimed to encourage locals to protect, share, and celebrate their unique local heritage.

-A week of fun-filled activities in partnership with Clarence Valley Council will culminate in a Community Day on Saturday 11 March.
-Highlights include Aboriginal cultural dances, ‘Penny’ the SoS scent detection dog, a 360 degree video showcasing local heritage stories, great music and a sausage sizzle.
+A week of fun-filled activities took place in partnership with Clarence Valley Council and culminated in a Community Day on Saturday 11 March.
+Highlights included Aboriginal cultural dances, ‘Penny’ the SoS scent detection dog, a 360 degree video showcasing local heritage stories, great music and a sausage sizzle.

 The first Heritage Near Me Roadshow event was held as part of Broken Hill Heritage City Week (8 to 14 October).
 The successful week of events was developed in partnership with Broken Hill City Council, local heritage and community groups to encourage people to protect, share and celebrate their local heritage.